How It Works

 lower case while converting the first character of each word into

-To UpperCase method changes case of all text in the source
+This action changes the case of all text in the source area to upper

 Replace text method replaces all occurrences of the first text

 string (search string) with the second text string (replacement